The Bible

 the King has permitted it.
 The day will come when every knee shall bow before

 His throne.
 We have no king but Jesus.
-If we bow to any authority it is because
+If we bow to any authority, it is

 There is a